 Restricted Fund Balance - The portion of a Governmental Fund's net position that is subject to external enforceable legal restrictions.
-The following accounts fund balances are restricted by grant agreements or contracts: Early Intervention Infants/Toddlers, Hearing and Vision Grant, and System of Statewide Support Foundational Service.
-The following fund balances are restricted by Illinois State Statute: General Educational Development, Bus Driver, and Institute.
+The following accounts fund balances are restricted by grant agreements or contracts: Education Fund - Early Intervention Infants/Toddlers and Hearing and Vision Grant.
+The following fund balances are restricted by Illinois State Statute: Nonmajor Special Revenue Funds - Bus Driver and Institute.

-Committed Fund Balance - The portion of a Governmental Fund's net position with selfimposed constraints or limitations that have been placed at the highest level of decision making.
+Committed Fund Balance - The portion of a Governmental Fund's net position with self-imposed constraints or limitations that have been placed at the highest level of decision making.
 There are no accounts presenting a committed fund balance.